smurfomen/QSerializer/README.md

 To get started, include qserializer.h in your code.
 Next, you need to make a serializable class.
 For this you have 3 ways
 ## Create serialization class
-</br>For create serializable member of class and generate propertyes, use macro:
+For create serializable member of class and generate propertyes, use macro:
 - __QS_FIELD__
 - __QS_COLLECTION__
 - __QS_OBJECT__
 - __QS_COLLECTION_OBJECTS__

 If you want only declare exists fields - use macro QS_JSON_FIELD, QS_XML_FIELD, QS_JSON_COLLECTION and other (look at qserializer.h)
 ### 1. Inherit from QSerializer
 Inherit from QSerializer and declare some serializable fields.</br>
 In this case you must use Q_GADGET in your class.